vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 What sensor data will we use?
 We will use the data from an air conditioner, which comes from a public OPC UA server.
 See [this article](/OPC-UA-Basics-Getting-started-with-a-public-OPC-UA-server.html) to learn the basics of reading from an OPC UA server in Peakboard.

-## Adding a data source for our sensor data
+## Create a data source for our sensor data

 In Peakboard Designer, we add a new OPC UA data source for our sensor data.